clrng: A tool set for parallel random numbergeneration on GPUs in R: An application of uniform RNG: Fisher's simulation

-The arguments of the \fct{clrng::fisher.sim} are described as follows: \begin{itemize} \item \code{x}: A contingency table, a ``vclMatrix'' object. \item \code{N}: Number of simulation runs. \item \code{streams}: Streams for random number generation, streams cannot be missing. \item \code{type}: ``double'' or ``float'' of returned test statistics. \item \code{returnStatistics}: If TRUE, return all test statistics. \item \code{Nglobal}: Global index space.
-Default is set as $(64,16)$. \end{itemize} Users request $N$ number of replicates, while the actual number of replicates to be executed on GPU is larger (\code{ceiling(N/prod(Nglobal))*prod(Nglobal)}).
-We show the advantage of \fct{clrng::fisher.sim} by computing the p-values for two real data examples: one with a relatively big p-value and another with a very small p-value, and compare the run-time with using \fct{stats::fisher.test} for each of the data sets on two computers: one with a very good CPU and an ordinary GPU, the other is equipped with an excellent GPU and an ordinary CPU.
-The \proglang{R} outputs for testing on computer 2 is shown in the following.
+The arguments of the \fct{clrng::fisher.sim} are described as follows: \begin{itemize} \item \code{x}: a contingency table, a vclMatrix of integers. \item \code{N}: an integer specifying number of replicates. \item \code{streams}: a vclMatrix of streams, streams cannot be missing. \item \code{type}: a character string specifying \code{double} or \code{float} of the returned test statistics, with default value from the global option \code{clrng.type}. \item \code{returnStatistics}: a logical value, if \code{TRUE}, it returns test statistics, default is \code{FALSE}. \item \code{Nglobal}: a (non-empty) integer vector specifying size of the index space on GPU for use, with default value from the global option \code{clrng.Nglobal}. \end{itemize} The test statistics (if returned) are of class `htest', similar to R's \fct{fisher.test} function.
+Users request $N$ number of replicates, but the actual number of replicates executed on the GPU is larger, calculated as \code{ceiling(N/prod(Nglobal))*prod(Nglobal)}.
+To demonstrate the advantage of \fct{clrng::fisher.sim}, we compute the p-values for two real data examples: one with a relatively large p-value and another with a very small p-value.
+We then compare the run-time with using \fct{stats::fisher.test} for each of the data sets on two computers: one with a very good CPU and an ordinary GPU, and the other equipped with an excellent GPU and an ordinary CPU.
+Below, we show the \proglang{R} outputs for testing on computer 2.